-r.
-The Main Building.-This is the central and original part erected in 1867 of an edifice that now has five wings, with front and flanking towers, with an extreme length of two hundred and seventy-three feet and a depth of eighty feet.
+I. The Main Building.-This is the central and original part erected in 1867 of an edifice that now has five wings, with front and flanking towers, with an extreme length of two hundred and eighty feet and a depth of one hundred and thirty-eight feet.
 The central portion is four stories high, and has on the first floor the administration offices and a large reception parlor; on the second and third floors the apartments of teachers and students, and on the fourth floor the whole space is given up to the Art Department.